 What is most important for your child’s education?
 College acceptances?
 Honors level courses?
+Respect for a parent’s role in teaching their children morals and ethics?
 Early graduation?
 One-to-one contact between students and their teachers?
+A traditional history curriculum based on primary documents?
 Make a list and then call the schools you are considering.
 Note: If you can’t get a real person on the phone, this is not the right school.
-Having personal contact with an administrator and guidance is critical to your child’s success in online school.
+Having personal contact with an administrator and guidance is critical to your child’s success in an online school.

 Schools that care about your child’s academic success will offer a new student orientation, followed by ongoing support from a school counselor.
-Ask what is available if your child become unmotivated?
-How will you, the parent know if your child is working?
+Ask what is available if your child becomes unmotivated.
+How will you, the parent, know if your child is working?
+Does the school have a Parent Portal where you have access to your child’s school work and school administrators?
 Sometimes teens may get off to a great start, but soon begin to slack off.
 You want to be sure that your child does not get lost.

 - Have a plan for your child to stay social and active.

-Most students find that online school does not take as much time as traditional school.
-With more free time, your child can add multiple social and/or athletic activities.
+Most students find that online school does not take as much time as a traditional school.
+With more free time, your child can add multiple social, athletic, artistic, and/or volunteer activities.
 Check your local recreation center for art courses and athletic opportunities.
-You place of worship may offer youth group activities.
+Your place of worship may offer youth group activities.
 Many online students enjoy volunteering or working in a part-time job.
 Look for local homeschool groups that meet for movies, ice cream socials or other social events.
 There are bound to be lots of opportunities in your community.